Juval Aviv: Business career

 He has been used as a source by publications such as the New York Times and by news networks Fox News Channel and ABC News.

 Involvement in Vengeance

-In 1981, Canadian writer George Jonas was approached by Collins Canada about meeting with Aviv, who claimed to have been involved in Operation Wrath of God, an operation to assassinate the Palestinian terrorists who carried out the 1972 Munich massacre, in which they took hostage and killed 11 Israeli athletes.
+In 1981, Canadian writer George Jonas was approached by Collins Canada about meeting with Aviv, who claimed to have been involved in Mossad assassinations following the Munich massacre.
 In a joint deal, two Toronto-based publishing houses, Lester & Orpen Dennys and Collins Canada Ltd, commissioned Jonas to research and write Aviv's account.

 Vengeance (1984) depicted Aviv's character as "Avner", though that is in dispute.